RozDavid/LanguageGroundedSemseg/README.md

 source scripts/text_representation_train.sh <BATCH_SIZE> <TRAIN_NAME_POSTFIX> <ADDITIONAL_ARGS>
 ```

-Refer to our [config](config/config.py) file for additional training and vealuation parameters.
+Refer to our [config](config/config.py) file for additional training and validation parameters.

-We also provide a pretrained model checkpoints for different model sizes and the precomputed CLIP features for anchoring the pretraining stage.
+We also provide pretrained model checkpoints for different model sizes and the precomputed CLIP features for anchoring the pretraining stage.

 ## Downstream Semantic Segmentation